 Hunting and trapping: Archery only hunting is allowed for white-tailed deer.
 Small game and waterfowl hunting are available under special conditions.
 See regulations for details.
 Trapping is permitted

 Fishing and boating: A public boat launch is accessible through the WMA parking area on the south side of LA Hwy 169.
 The launch allows convenient access for boating and fishing on the upper end of Twelve Mile Bayou.
 See regulations for details.

 Two rare plants, American alumroot (Heuchra americana L.) and lowland brittle fern (Cystopteris protrusa Bernh.) have been found growing on the north and east-facing bluffs.

 Caddo Levee District, U.S. Army Corps of Engineers

 Soda Lake WMA is located about 15 miles north of Shreveport, approximately 1 mile east of LA Hwy 1.
 You can access the southern end of the area from LA Hwy 173 west of Twelve Mile Bayou and the northern end from LA Hwy 169 east of Twelve Mile Bayou.
-Interior access is limited to walk-in and bicycles only.
+While one short ATV/ UTV trail exists on the portion east of Twelve Mile Bayou, significant interior access is limited to walk-in and bicycles only.